Managing Director of Techstars Energy

 Editor, FootPrint Coalition

-Jon Shieber is the editor at Footprint Coalition.
-He was an editor at Techcrunch and previously worked as a senior reporter for Dow Jones & Co., covering venture capital and private equity investment from New York and Shanghai.
+Jon Shieber is a venture partner and the editor in chief at Footprint Coalition.
+He was a senior editor at Techcrunch and previously worked as a senior reporter for Dow Jones & Co., covering venture capital and private equity investment in cleantech, climate tech, and energy from Los Angeles, New York and Shanghai.

 CEO and Founder, Shiok Meats